ibm-cloud-architecture/refarch-cloudnative-wfd/local_readme.md

 We will start by running the microservices at the bottom of the application architecture which are the **appetizer, dessert and entree** microservices.
 In order to run these, you need to execute the following for **each of the mentioned microservices**:

 1. `cd refarch-cloudnative-wfd-<microservice>`
-2. `java -Deureka.client.enabled=false -jar target/JAR\_FILE > /dev/null &` <sup>*</sup>
+2. `java -Deureka.client.enabled=false -jar target/JAR_FILE > /dev/null &` where
-   _where
+   - _`-Deureka.client.enabled=false` turns off the Service Discovery functionality that Spring Cloud Netflix offers_
-   -Deureka.client.enabled=false turns off the Service Discovery functionality that Spring Cloud Netflix offers, JAR_FILE is the build outcome (for instance, JAR_FILE value for the appetizer microservice is _wfd-appetizer-0.0.1-SNAPSHOT.jar_),
+   - _`JAR_FILE` is the build outcome (for instance, JAR_FILE value for the appetizer microservice is _wfd-appetizer-0.0.1-SNAPSHOT.jar_)_
-   > /dev/null redirects the Tomcat server output so that our screen does not get filled and & will run the microservice on the background so that we can keep using our terminal
+   - _`> /dev/null` redirects the Tomcat server output so that our screen does not get filled_
-3. `cd ..`
+   - _`&` will run the microservice on the background so that we can keep using our terminal_

-<sup>*</sup> After running this command, you should see a similar output to this:
+After running this command, you should see a similar output to this:
 ```
 $ java -Deureka.client.enabled=false -jar target/wfd-appetizer-0.0.1-SNAPSHOT.jar > /dev/null &
 [1] 22592